By law, the County Clerk’s Office is the only agency in the State of New Mexico permitted to issue marriage licenses.

 Marriage License & Application Information

-Requirements to obtain a Marriage License in Union County:
+Requirements to obtain a Marriage License in Harding County:

 For all applicants: